 If you didn’t know, Nokia is back and they make excellent budget Android smartphones.
 The company recently confirmed on Twitter some important upcoming updates.
 And in January, stated that every phone they make will get Pie soon.

-If you have the Nokia 6, 6.1 or 6.1 Plus, Nokia 7, Nokia 8, and a few others, you already have Android Pie.
-Then, the company will slowly deliver the update to older or cheaper phones.
-Like the affordable Nokia 3.1 which just got it.
-Every Nokia phone on the market will get Android 9 Pie, which is seriously impressive.
+If you have the Nokia 6, 6.1 or 6.1 Plus, Nokia 7, Nokia 8, and any other, you already have Android Pie.
+Enjoy it.

 Sony Android Pie Updates

 Another one of the 11 manufacturers that took part in the early beta program was Sony, with the Sony Xperia XZ2.
 That technically means we can expect the update earlier than previous years, right?
 Sony gave the best timeline for updates, and here’s what you need to know.

 - XA2 (Rolling out)

 - XA2 Plus

 Sony’s latest XZ2 devices all got Android 9 Pie starting in November and December, then eventually other phones received it throughout the first few months of 2019.
 If you have the XZ2 Premium, you already have Pie.

 Huawei Android Pie Updates (and Honor)

 Huawei and Honor make way too many phones to list.
 That said, the company is one of the best lately when it comes to software updates.
 However, just like Samsung and LG, Huawei covers Android in a heavy skin that takes months to develop.
 They haven’t made any big announcements, but here’s a list of potential Huawei Android Pie updates.